James Matamoros: Origin

 The Christian king Alfonso II of Asturias died in 842 and was succeeded by his nephew, Ramiro I of Asturias.

 Meanwhile, in Christian circles, the legend grew that James, a disciple of Jesus, had gone to Spain, founded the Church there, and provided protection for the Christians.
 Historians have found no evidence for these old claims.
 Old bones that were discovered in what is now Santiago de Compostela were venerated as his relics.

 The legend was that a battle took place.
 On Alfonso's death, the Moors demanded the reinstatement of the tribute of 100 virgins (fifty noble and fifty commoner), which Alfonso had defied.
 Ramiro denied them the tribute and prepared for battle.
 On the night before the Battle of Clavijo, he dreamt of St. James, who told him that God had chosen James as the patron for the Spanish kingdoms.

 According to the legend, James appeared as a warrior on his white horse with a white banner to help Christian armies of King Ramiro I in a battle against the Moors.
 The Christians marched on the cry of ¡Dios ayuda a Santiago!
 "God save St. James!".
 They slew more than 5000 Muslims and James became known as "Matamoros".

 Adaptation in Spanish America

 Santiago Mataindios, "Saint James the Indian-slayer" in an 18th-century painting in the Cusco Cathedral, Peru.

 The iconography of James Matamoros was used in the Spanish colonization of the Americas as a rival force to the indigenous gods, and protector of Spaniards from the indigenous peoples of the Americas.
 He was depicted as a conquistador.

 Adaptation in the Philippines

-The icon serves as the frontispiece of Fort Santiago in Intramuros, Manila.
-Other locales in the Philippines that invoke the icon as its patron saint include Plaridel, Bulacan; Bolinao, Pangasinan; Betis, Pampanga; Libon, Albay; Ibaan, Batangas and Dapitan.
+Spanish colonial era reliefs depicting Santiago Matamoros serve as gate icons of Fort Santiago in Intramuros in Manila, and Fuerte de la Concepción y del Triunfo in Ozamiz.
+Other places in the Philippines that have Saint James the Great under this specific title as patron include Plaridel, Bulacan; Bolinao, Pangasinan; Betis, Pampanga; Libon, Albay; Ibaan, Batangas and Dapitan.
+Among some Chinese Filipinos, the apostle is syncretised with the similarly martial Chinese deity Guan Yu, sometimes called Santo Santiago, Te Ya Kong (Hokkien Tè-iâ-kong (帝爺公)) or Kuan Kong (Hokkien Koan-kong (關公)).